Firewall

 The inciting incident occurs at 12 minutes when Bill Cox reveals himself as a criminal mastermind who has taken Jack's family hostage.
 Cox forces Jack into his car, showing him surveillance footage of his family held at gunpoint in their home..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Jack makes the active choice to comply with Cox's demands and begins working on the heist, fully entering the criminal world.
+This shows the protagonist's commitment to Jack makes the active choice to comply with Cox's demands and begins working on the heist, fully entering the criminal world.
 He returns to the bank to begin setting up the electronic theft., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat Jack's attempt to alert authorities backfires when Cox discovers it.
 Cox severely punishes the family, beating Beth, and reveals he has infiltrated every aspect of Jack's life.
 The stakes escalate dramatically and Jack realizes he's truly alone., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (73% through) represents the emotional nadir.
 Here, Jack completes the money transfer - Cox has won.
 The family is to be executed to eliminate witnesses.
 Jack's secretary Janet is killed by Cox's team.
-All hope appears lost as the digital heist succeeds., shows the protagonist at their lowest point.
+All hope appears lost as the digital heist succeeds., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 79% of the runtime.
 Jack discovers Cox's money is on a physical device.
 He realizes he can turn the tables by going analog - using low-tech methods and physical action instead of digital systems.
 He escapes and begins his counterattack., demonstrating the transformation achieved throughout the journey.